Mohamed-Samy26/Muzify/README.md

 # Muzify

-A Flutter project that aims to making a music player which is also capable of searching for music, Downloading them and playing them locally.
+A Flutter music player which is also capable of searching for music, Downloading them locally and playing them offline.

 ## Getting Started